Memphis Veterans’ PTSD Claims

 There are requirements that a veteran must meet in order to qualify for benefits for their post-traumatic stress disorder diagnosis.
 Without meeting each of these requirements, it is impossible to secure benefits from the VA.

-Finally, there must be a link between the PTSD diagnosis and the stressor event.
+- Establish a service connection.
+Finally, PTSD must be proven as a service-connected disability.
+In other words, there must be a link between the PTSD diagnosis and the stressor event.
 In order to recover benefits through the VA in Memphis, the post-traumatic stress disorder diagnosis must be service-related.

 As is the case with all VA disability claims, the amount of benefits available depends on a veteran’s level of impairment.
 Their impairment is rated on a scale of zero to 100.
 A rating of zero means that there is no discernable impairment, while a score of 100 is fully impaired.
 It is possible to have service-related trauma but not be impaired by it.